ncatlab/nlab-content/pages/9125.md

 ### Lecture notes and expositions

 Lecture notes containing the above material are in

 * _[[geometry of physics]]_

 An exposition of the general formulation of fields in terms of [[moduli stacks]] in [[slice (∞,1)-toposes]] is in section 4 of

 * [[Domenico Fiorenza]], [[Hisham Sati]], [[Urs Schreiber]], _[[schreiber:A higher stacky perspective on Chern-Simons theory]]_
+ {#FSS}

 Lecture notes on fields as discussed here with applications in [[string theory]] are in